 The apple blossoms have emerged.
-Why is that important?
-It is a reliable indicator that tells me I now will find one of my most valued vegetables in Nebraska’s rural landscape — wild asparagus.
+Why is that important, you say?
+Well, it is a reliable indicator that tells me I now will find one of my most valued vegetables in Nebraska’s rural landscape — wild asparagus.
 The wild asparagus harvest season almost always overlaps with the emergence of apple blossoms in my eastern Nebraska area.
 Apple blossoms.
 Photo by Greg Wagner/Nebraska Game and Parks Commission.
 Sure enough, I was right!
-Wild asparagus emerging in mid May in eastern Nebraska.
-Photo by Greg …
+Wild asparagus emerging in early May in eastern Nebraska. …

 Read More »Dandelions: They’re What’s For Dinner!